SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 This game creates you a switch and joystick inputs that can be used to control a device.
 You should be able to test the inputs from the admin panel preview.

-<strong>Note: if you want that your code runs constantly and starts automatically after boots, you should setup a systemd unit [this way](#creating-systemd-unit-for-your-code). </strong>
+<strong>Note: if you want that your code runs constantly and starts automatically after boots, you should setup a systemd unit [this way](#running-controller-automatically-on-boot). </strong>
 Now you are ready to move to beginner friendly [easy games to hook up](easy_games_to_hook_up) section or to more advanced [custom game creation](custom_game_creation), where we explain in detail how the games work!

-## Creating systemd unit for your code
+## Running controller automatically on boot

-Below is example contents of the existing "controller-rpi.service" file that is located in the sdk root folder.
+To make the python code automatically start after restarting the raspberry pi, you will need to follow the steps here to do so.
+Below is example contents of the existing "controller-rpi.service" file that is located in the sdk `scripts folder`.
 You will need to make sure that the following options are correct:
-<strong>WorkingDirectory:</strong> has absolute path to your sdk root folder, <strong>ExecStart</strong> has the correct python path inside the sdk folder.
+`WorkingDirectory` has absolute path to your sdk root folder, `ExecStart` has the correct python path inside the sdk folder.

 ```
 [Unit]